ayushxx7/ayush-mandowara-blog/content/DeepLearning/04-CNN.md

 - They are very similar to the vanilla neural networks (multilayer perceptrons) - every neuron in one layer is connected to every neuron in the next layer, they follow the same general principles of forward and backpropagation, etc.
 - However, there are certain features of CNNs that make them perform extremely well on image processing tasks.
 - Convolutional Neural Networks, or CNNs, are specialised architectures which work particularly well with visual data, i.e. images and videos.
-- They have been largely responsible for revolutionalizing 'deep learning' by setting new benchmarks for many image processing tasks that were very recently considered extremely hard.
+- They have been largely responsible for revolutionizing 'deep learning' by setting new benchmarks for many image processing tasks that were very recently considered extremely hard.

 # Challenges in Image Processing
 Let's consider the common task of visual recognition (like identifying a ‘cat’ or a ‘dog’) - trivial as it is for humans, it is still a big challenge for algorithms.
 Let’s look at some of the challenges: